Non-stop flights to Reykjavik (Keflavik) (KEF)

 There are 3 airports in Austria that have non-stop flights to Reykjavik (Keflavik).

-From Salzburg, you can fly non-stop with Icelandair or Play.
-This is a seasonal route that starts in December and ends in March.
+From Vienna, you can fly non-stop to Reykjavik (Keflavik) with Austrian (Star Alliance).
+This is a seasonal route that starts in May and ends in October.

 Flights from Belgium to Reykjavik (Keflavik)

 Brussels is the only city in Belgium with direct flights to Reykjavik (Keflavik).
-From Brussels, you can fly non-stop with Icelandair or Play.
+From Brussels, you can fly non-stop with Icelandair or Transavia.

 Flights from Canada to Reykjavik (Keflavik)